-- Further bone and tissue loss occurs – then teeth need to be extracted
+- Further bone and tissue loss occur then teeth need to be extracted.

 Soft Tissue Grafts

-- Various causes of gum recession – aggressive tooth brushing, periodontal disease, gingivitis, aging and others.
+- There are various causes of gum recession including aggressive tooth brushing, periodontal disease, gingivitis, aging, and others.

-- Regeneration can deliver positive results – when bone supporting your teeth has been destroyed
+- Regeneration can deliver positive results when the bone supporting your teeth has been destroyed.

-- The procedure can reverse some of the damage – through actually regrowing lost bone and tissue
+- The procedure can reverse some of the damage by actually regrowing lost bone and tissue.

-- Disease causing bacteria is removed – by folding back gum tissue
+- Disease-causing bacteria are removed by folding back gum tissue.